Slideshow image

 The James Flanagan Simulation Learning Center is at the forefront of simulation learning technology.
 The Center includes two simulation suites set up as hospital patient rooms to ensure the most realistic and effective training possible.

-This Learning Center has four simulation manikins that mimic all patient types, including a male that simulates various medical conditions, a female obstetrics patient that simulates childbirth, a baby simulation manikin and a juvenile simulation manikin.
-The manikins provide medical staff and nursing professionals with realistic training to teach new procedures and ensure their skills are up-to-date.
+This Learning Center features eight simulation manikins that mimic all patient types, including adult manikins that simulate various medical conditions and emergencies, female obstetrics patients that simulate childbirth, a baby simulation manikin, and a juvenile simulation manikin.
+The manikins provide medical staff and nursing professionals with realistic, hands-on training opportunities to teach new procedures and ensure their skills are up-to-date.

 Making It Possible

-Help from two local couples has made this multimillion-dollar project possible for the community.
-Jim and Sandy Copeland and Tom and Pam Copeland have helped to make the Pavilion a reality, donating the entire building to FHMC.
+Help from two local couples originally made the Pavilion possible for the community.
+Jim and Sandy Copeland and Tom and Pam Copeland helped to make the Pavilion a reality, donating the entire building to the hospital.

 The Copelands are longtime San Luis Obispo residents, recognized business leaders, philanthropists, and avid supporters of FHMC.
 Previously, the Copeland family was instrumental in creating the Copeland, Forbes and Rossi Cardiac Care Center and was a major contributor to the “French – Well into the Future” Campaign.
-Jim Copeland, former FHMC Community Board Chairman, believes that community investment is important to secure a bright future for the hospital and therefore, sustained health care excellence for everyone on the Central Coast.
+The late Jim Copeland was a former Hospital Community Board Chair.
+He believed that community investment is important to secure a bright future for the hospital and sustained health care excellence for everyone on the Central Coast.

 Line-Grey-240x1